esteinig/nanoq/paper/paper.md

 Task and command execution:

-Commands were run in replicates of 10 in the provided `Docker` container with a mounted benchmark data volume.
-An additional cold start iteration was not considered in the final benchmarks.
+Commands were run in replicates of 10 with a mounted benchmark data volume in the provided `Docker` container.
+An additional cold start iteration for each command was not considered in the final benchmarks.

 ```bash
 for i in {1..11}; do